Qasr al-Kharaneh

 Largest museum in Jordan hosting the country's most important archaeological findings.
 The museum presents artifacts from various prehistoric archaeological sites in Jordan, including the 7500 BC Ain Ghazal statues which are regarded as one of the oldest human statues ever made by human civilization.

-Discover more attractions in Amman Governorate, where Qasr al-Kharaneh is located
+Discover More Attractions in Amman Governorate, Home of Qasr al-Kharaneh

 The land covered by the Amman Governorate has been inhabited since the prehistoric age, ruins of civilizations as early as 7250 BC have been discovered in the area.
 Capital of Jordan- Amman is located in this province.